The State of Marijuana in Michigan

 What is the Michigan Medical Marihuana Act?

 The Michigan Medical Marihuana Act (MMMA) was originally passed in late 2008 and is administered by the Michigan Medical Marihuana Program (MMMP).
-(4)(5) It is an acknowledgement and formal declaration by the state that marijuana is an acceptable treatment for certain medical conditions.
+(4)(5) It is an acknowledgment and formal declaration by the state that marijuana is an acceptable treatment for certain medical conditions.
 The purpose of the act is to fully acknowledge that the drug should be readily available therapeutically in order to support the health and welfare of Michigan’s citizens.

 It also clarifies that, since most marijuana arrests are made under the restrictions of state law, changing the state law is the best way to protect citizens from legal threat if they are using cannabis for legal purposes.
 It acknowledges that federal law prohibits marijuana use, but also that Michigan voters have shown a desire for legal marijuana, and therefore it is joining other states that have legalized medical marijuana programs.